 How we tested

 Air fryers are large countertop appliances that offer a bold promise: perfectly fried food using very little oil (often less than a tablespoon).
 While we’ve never been shy about frying (which usually requires cups or even quarts of oil), a gadget that promises to do the job faster, with less oil, and with less mess sure seems appealing.
 But does the air fryer’s claim have merit or is it just marketing?
-To find out, we tested nine air fryers, priced from $60.20 to $249.95, using each to cook frozen French fries, homemade French fries, chicken wings, and chicken Parmesan.
+To find out, we tested nine air fryers, priced from about $60 to $250, using each to cook frozen French fries, homemade French fries, chicken wings, and chicken Parmesan.

 Dispelling Air Fryer Myths